jordanhe2/Yob-Hosting/docs/tutorials/advanced_data_sets.md

 Every column can be configured to calculate its values from the values of other columns.
 In this case, we want the column to simply mirror the values from Time column of the first Data Set.

 To do this, select **Data Set 1 - Time (d1c1)** from the dropdown menu and click **Insert**.
 Every column has a code name for simple referencing, so when you see `d2c1 = d1c1`, that means that the values from column 1 of Data Set 2 should equal the values from column 1 of Data Set 1.
-Recognizing how easy it is to lose track of these code names, we included the dropdown menu to make it easier to get the name of the column you're looking for.
+You can use the dropdown menu to find the name of the column you're looking for.

 Check the **Enabled** check box to make the calculations take effect.
 Now all of the Time values should have automatically filled the column:

 <div class="centered"><img src="../../img/advanced_data_sets/calc_col.png"></div>

-!!! info "Note"
+!!! warning "Note"
     Calculated columns cannot be edited since they are generated from other columns.
 They are turned yellow to remind you of this:

 ### Benefits